 In tennis, it’s not as fierce.
-So if you’re half-talented you can become one of GB’s top players.
-“That’s why a lot of them go to Spain or America to train, because they’re put into very competitive situations in training.
+So if you’re half-talented, you can become one of GB’s top players.
+“That’s why a lot of them go to Spain or America to train because they’re put into very competitive situations in training.
 “They become more accustomed to accepting that things can go wrong and have the ability to come up with the solutions.”
 Choking was never a problem for Murray, though, who worked with Forzoni in his early twenties.
 “He was young but very good,” says Forzoni.
-“He took things on board very quickly and learned that when he controls his emotions on court, he generally gets better results.
+“He took things on board very quickly and learned that when he controls his emotions on the court, he generally gets better results.

 Beware of self-handicapping (or self-sabotage) behaviour

 Something Andy used to do was self-handicapping, where he’d rub his ankle or his back.
 That’s a trigger for his opponent to say, ‘I’ve got him now.’
-So now if he starts to rub something, he will say to himself, ‘No, I’m not going to do that – even if it’s hurting I’ll show that I’m OK.’
+So now, if he starts to rub something, he will say to himself, ‘No, I’m not going to do that – even if it’s hurting, I’ll show that I’m OK.’
 That in itself takes away from the choking.

 People who follow tennis all year round have always appreciated Murray’s resilience, yet casual viewers have at times tarred him with the same brush as some of his less successful predecessors – especially after he lost each of his first four grand slam finals.

 Murray, of course, bounced back from that 2012 defeat at SW19 by winning Olympic gold in London and the US Open later that summer.
 “And so it goes on, doesn’t it?,” says Forzoni.
-“He wins one, he wins two.
-Because he had the sense to look at his progress, and not believe the hype that he was a choker.”
+“He wins one; he wins two.
+Because he had the sense to look at his progress and not believe the hype that he was a choker.”
 If Murray retired tomorrow, even his fiercest detractor could not say he has not fulfilled his potential.
-But have the on-court tantrums that have always been a part of Murray’s game held him back at all?
+But have the on-court tantrums that have always been a part of Murray’s game held him back?
 “Different players act in different ways,” says Forzoni, diplomatically.
 “The difference is that if Andy does have a little outburst, he’s got the ability to get back to where he needs to be very quickly.
 That’s where a player’s routines will come into play.
 “Previously, people used to see John McEnroe blow up on the court and say, ‘That’s OK, I can do that.’
 But what they didn’t have was his ability to get right back.

 “So Andy can do that now.
 He can blow up.
 And Team Murray will accept it, and know how to respond.”
 Sending pelters at your players’ box can’t ever be advisable, though, can it?
 Forzoni pauses for a second.
 “I’ve got to say, when he doesn’t do it, he plays better overall.”